tomcl/issie/README.md

-# ISSIE - an Interactive Schematic Simulator with Integrated Editor
+# Issie - an Interactive Schematic Simulator with Integrated Editor

-ISSIE is an application for digital circuit design and simulation.
+Issie (Interactive Simulator with Schematic Integrated Editor) is an application for digital circuit design and simulation.
 It is targeted to students and hobbyists that want to get a grasp of Digital Electronics concepts in a simple and fun way.
 ISSIE is designed to be beginner-friendly and guide the users toward their goals via clear error messages and visual clues.

-The application is currently being developed and maintained by Marco Selvatici, as a Final Year Project.
+The application is was initially developed by Marco Selvatici, as a Final Year Project.

+It is currently being maintained by Tom Clarke (owner) and Edoardo Santi (Summer UROP).

 If you are just interested in using the application, jump to the [Getting Started](#getting-started) section.
 For more info about the project, read on.

-This documentation is largely based on the excellent [VisUAL2](https://github.com/ImperialCollegeLondon/Visual2) documentation, given the similarity in the technology stack used.
+This documentation is partly based on the excellent [VisUAL2](https://github.com/ImperialCollegeLondon/Visual2) documentation, given the similarity in the technology stack used.

 ## Introduction